"The YouToons Get Ready for Obamacare," The Henry J. Kaiser Family Foundation, accessed Oct. 21, 2013,

 According to the ADA:

-- About 3 million children are expected to gain some form of dental benefits by 2018 as a result of ACA.
+- About three million children are expected to gain some form of dental benefits by 2018 as a result of ACA.
 Roughly one-third will gain Medicaid dental coverage and two-thirds will gain private dental coverage through health insurance exchanges and employer-sponsored plans.
 Combined, this will reduce the number of children who lack dental benefits by approximately 55 percent.

 - Nearly 18 million adults will gain some level of dental benefits from the Affordable Care Act, but only 4.5 million of these adults are expected to gain extensive dental benefits through Medicaid.
 An additional 800,000 are expected to gain private dental benefits through health insurance exchanges.
 Combined, about 5 percent fewer adults will be without dental benefits.
 These increases will put pressure on the Medicaid system by generating an additional 10.4 million dental visits each year through Medicaid by 2018.